janschill/waitless/README.md

 To start the VM, run `vagrant up`.
 To connect to the database, find the ip of the VM with `ifconfig` when connected through ssh.

+If you encounter a problem like `The following SSH command responded with a non-zero exit status.
+Vagrant assumes that this means the command failed!`: vagrant ssh sudo apt-get install ifupdown exit vagrant reload

+Maybe a newer vagrant version than in apt might fix this?

 #### Vagrant Terminal
 ```
 composer install